More than 50 greater Boston communities join together as members of an umbrella league called Boston Area Youth Soccer, or BAYS.

 Duration: Fall program runs from September to November and spring program runs from April to June

-Specifics: Players use a size 4 soccer balls (3rd to 6th grade) and size 5 soccer balls (7th to HS), and regulation fields for their specific age group
+Specifics: Players use a size 4 soccer balls (3rd to 6th grade) and size 5 soccer balls (7th and 8th grade), and regulation fields for their specific age group

 Practices: Each grade-wide practice session (Group Night) will be run by coaches following the particular weeks NE Revolution Academy Skills Program.
 Skills will then be displayed and practiced during the training portion of the session and the small-sided game that will conclude each practice.
 Team specific practices are run by the coaches and usually focus on skills that need improvement on the particular team.